xpress-embedo/STM32F4/Graphics.md

     | 470x270       | RGB888          | 470 * 270 * 3 = 3805kb          |
     | 470x270       | L8_RGB888       | 470 * 270 * 1 + 256*3 = 127.3kb |
 * Resolution
+  * It is the number of pixels used to represents an image arranged in standard graphics display width and height dimensions.
+  * An image 1600x900(HD+ resolution) will portray more details about the image than 1280x720(HD resolution) image.
+  * Display Resolution is the number of pixels available in a given size of the display arranged in standard graphics display width and height dimensions.